plantinformatics/pretzel-documentation-website/docs/Use-Cases/Finding-genotyped-accessions-carrying-a-specific-haplotype.md

 !!! example "New feature in v3.7.3"

-    - Added the ability to search a VCF file for accessions carrying a specific SNP or haplotype
+    - Added the ability to search a VCF file for accessions carrying a specific SNP or haplotype.
+    - Try out this few feature now on [agg.plantinformatics.io](https://agg.plantinformatics.io/) - sign up for a free account now to get started!

 !!! note "This section assumes some working knowledge of using the [Genotype tab](/Basic-Functions/Genotype-tab/)"